Denifia/rg35xx/ThemeSwitcher/README.md

 # Reload Themes

 Automation to help you hot swap themes by "playing" a theme as if it was a game rom.
-Includes retroarch theme (but doesn't select it) and boot logo if they're provided in the theme.
+Includes retroarch theme (but doesn't select it) ~~and boot logo~~ if they're provided in the theme.

 ## Setup

 This works for 1 or 2 SD CARD setups and edits the coremapping.json for you make it all work.

-- Copy the `Roms` and `Themes` folder to the root of your sdcard
-- Copy your themes into `Themes`
+- Copy the files into `/Roms/APPS/`
 - Boot your device, go to Consoles > APPS (the picture of a terminal) > open "Install Theme Switcher"
+- Copy your themes into `/Themes` (will be next to your `/Roms` folder)
 - Go to Consoles > Themes > open "!
 Reload Themes"
 - Open any theme you want to switch to it

-Any time you add/edit/remove themes on your sdcard, you'll need to run the "!
+Any time you add/rename/remove themes in `/Themes`, you'll need to run the "!
 Reload Themes" again.

+To remove it, run "Uninstall Theme Switcher" from APPS.
+It doesn't delete the `/Themes` directory because I don't know what you've copied in there and may want to keep.

 ## Credits